-5 Ways Nixing The Affordable Care Act Could Upend The Entire U.S. Health System
+5 Ways Nixing The Affordable Care Act Could Upend U.S. Health System

 Medicare and Medicaid would be dramatically altered

-The popular Medicare program — which covers an estimated 60 million seniors and people with disabilities — was a major focus of the ACA.
+The popular Medicare program, which covers an estimated 60 million seniors and people with disabilities, was a major focus of the ACA.

 Elimination of the federal health law would take away some popular benefits the ACA conferred — everything from free preventive care to the closing of the "doughnut hole" in Medicare's prescription drug coverage.
 The doughnut hole refers to a coverage gap that had previously exposed large numbers of beneficiaries to thousands of dollars in drug costs.